railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

   discount should be.

 * :guilabel:`Standard Cost` : shows the cost price of the product.
-If the salesperson sells at less than this figure, then the company loses money.
+If the salesperson sells at less than this amount, then the company loses money.

 .. figure:: images/sale_product_list.png
    :align: center

-   *Selecting a product in a Sales Order.*
+   *Selecting a product in a Sales Order*

 When the product that's to be sold to the customer has been selected, Open ERP automatically completes all the other required fields: price, unit of measure, description, discount, lead times,